Defence Services Technological Academy: Admissions

-As one of the elite military academies in Union of Myanmar, the academy maintains a rigorous selection process, including physical fitness testing, ability for teamwork and comradeship screening, psychometric and general interviews.
+As one of the elite military academies in Myanmar, the academy maintains a rigorous selection process, including physical fitness testing, ability for teamwork and comradeship screening, psychometric and general interviews.
 The entrance selection process takes about 5 to 7 days at Myanmar Military Officer Selection Board in Yangon before 18th intake and after 18th intake, the entrance selection process takes about 5 days at "Officer Testing Team (OTT)" in Nay Pyi Taw.
 According to official statistics, DSTA takes 1 out of 145 applicants at selection process.

 Programs

 The academy offers six-year Bachelor of Engineering degree programs in various disciplines, but primarily in Mechanical Engineering and Electrical Engineering in addition to required cadet training.

 Cadet training also includes basic military skills, including leadership, through a military programs that begins on their first day at DSTA.
 Cadets divided into one of two battalions--Anawrahta or Bayinnaung.
 Each battalion is divided into five companies, in the structure of Burmese army.
 Most military training takes place during the winter, with new cadets undergoing Cadet Basic Training--or Beast Barracks—the first year, followed by Cadet Field Training in the second year.
 Cadets are housed in barracks and have leadership positions and responsibilities throughout the academic year.